Shanthala-K/DragnDropExamples/index.md

 Example One Drag And Drop Controls Using Vb.Net

-2. Drag and Drop operation-simple example
+**2. Drag and Drop operation-simple example**

-2.1.
-Basic drag & drop operation example
+  **2.1.
+Basic drag & drop operation example**
   Let's look at some examples, starting with simple drag and drop operation.
 Create a Visual Basic.net windows application and design a form with control & Drag Drop event procedure as follows

 To enable drag & drop for text